Freakwill/pyrimidine/paper/paper.md

 The `FitnessMixin` class is dedicated to the iteration process focused on maximizing fitness, and its subclass `PopulationMixin` represents the collective form.

-When designing a novel algorithm, significantly differing from the GA, it is advisable to start by inheriting from the mixin classes and redefining the `transition` method, though it is not mandatory.
+When designing a novel algorithm, significantly differing from the GA, it is advisable to start by inheriting from the mixin classes and redefining the `transition` method.

 ## Base Classes